spagnuolocarmine/playground-mpi/markdowns/2_1_noblocking_comm.md

 One can improve performance on many systems by overlapping communication and computation.
 This  is  especially  true  on  systems  where  communication  can  be  executed  autonomously by an intelligent communication controller.
 Light-weight threads are one mechanism  for  achieving  such  overlap.
 An  alternative  mechanism  that  often  leads  to  better performance is to use nonblocking communication.

-A **nonblockingsend** startcall initiates the send operation, but does not complete it.
+A **nonblocking** send start call initiates the send operation, but does not complete it.
 The send start call can return before the message was copied out of the send buffer.
 A separate send complete call is needed to complete the communication, i.e., to verify that the data has been copied out of the send buffer.
 With suitable hardware, the transfer of data out of the sender memory may proceed concurrently with computations done at the sender after the send was initiated and before it completed.

 Similarly, a nonblocking receive start call initiates the receive operation, butdoes not complete it.
 The call can return before a message is stored into the receive buffer.
 A separate receive complete call is needed to complete the receive operation and verify that the data has been received into the receive buffer.
 With suitable hardware, the transfer of data into the receiver memory may proceed concurrently with computations done after the receive was initiated and before it completed.
 The use of nonblocking receives may also avoid system buffering and memory-to-memory copying,  as information is provided early on the location of the receive buffer.